 We are a basic research laboratory that studies the structural, biochemical, and functional basis for macromolecules involved in post-translational protein modification by ubiquitin and ubiquitin-like proteins such as SUMO, and pathways that contribute to co- and post-transcriptional RNA maturation, processing and decay.
 We pursue biochemical approaches to reconstitute key intermediates or complexes in these pathways and combine them with single particle cryo-EM and x-ray crystallography in conjunction with genetics and biochemistry to elucidate structure/activity relationships.

 Christopher D. Lima, PhD

-Research FocusThe Lima laboratory studies essential eukaryotic pathways that contribute to RNA processing and decay as well as post-translational protein modification by ubiquitin and ubiquitin-like modifiers such as SUMO.
+Research FocusThe Lima laboratory studies essential pathways that contribute to RNA processing as well as post-translational protein modification by ubiquitin-like proteins.

 EducationPhD, Northwestern University

 - Weick, E.M., Puno, M.R., Januszyk, K., Zinder, J.C., DiMattia, M.A., Lima, C.D.
 Helicase-Dependent RNA Decay Illuminated by a Cryo-EM Structure of a Human Nuclear RNA Exosome-MTR4 Complex.
 Cell 173, 1663-1677 (2018)

 - Wasmuth, E.V., Zinder, J.C., Zattas, D., Das, M., and Lima, C.D.
 Structure and reconstitution of yeast Mpp6-nuclear exosome complexes reveals that Mpp6 stimulates RNA decay and recruits the Mtr4 helicase.
 Elife Jul 25;6. pii: e29062. doi: 10.7554/eLife.29062 (2017)

 - Fellow of the American Academy of Arts and Sciences (2017)